 It’s the end of the app marathon!
 It’s quite a handful, but we’ve got you covered.
 Down below you can find the remaining apps mentioned by Will and Brandt!
 Whether it’s an event app or just a little something to help out, you’ll be sure to find what you need to turn your life around.

 Do you have any favorite event apps?
 What about apps in general, what are your must-haves?
-Let us know in the comment section!
+Let us know!